 Aninus is immediately followed by Avelus (mourning).
 Avelim (mourners) avoid music and concerts.
 They do not attend any joyous events or parties such as marriages or Bar or Bat Mitzvahs, unless absolutely necessary.
 They should consult a Rabbi for specific guidelines.

 Avelus consists of three distinct periods:

 It is a tradition to cover all mirrors in the Shiva home except in bathrooms.
-This is done, because self-adoration and one’s concern with external appeal should be minimized because of the personal family tragedy.
+This is done because self-adoration and one’s concern with the external appeal should be minimized because of the personal family tragedy.